gregsaun/prusa_i3_bear_upgrade/README.md

 Go to [HALF upgrade page](half_upgrade/) or [FULL upgrade page](full_upgrade/).

+## Community And Support

+The best way to talk about this upgrade is to join the [OpenBuilds thread](https://openbuilds.com/).
+Be careful when you join OpenBuilds, you will be soon tempted by building a CNC or a Laser machine!

+You can also open an issue on GitHub if you prefer or add a comment on my [My Thingiverse](https://www.thingiverse.com/pekcitron).

 ## Feedbacks from users

 Some feedbacks from users that built the half upgrade :